docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

 ## Accounts

+!!! info

-To receive or send mail, you'll need to provision user accounts into DMS (_as each provisioner page demonstrates_).
+    To receive or send mail, you'll need to provision user accounts into DMS (_as each provisioner page documents_).

+    ---

-A DMS account represents a user with their login username + password, along with related features like aliases and quotas.
+    A DMS account represents a user with their _login username_ + password, and optional config like aliases and quota.

     - Sending mail from different addresses **does not require** aliases or separate accounts.
     - Each account is configured with a _primary email address_ that a mailbox is associated to.
-Aliases allow for sharing delivery to a common mailbox.

 ??? info "Primary email address"